 - CONLL03: Seq f1 score for NER (deu.train - deu.testa as dev - deu.testb as test set)

 - 10kGNAD: Accuracy for document classification

-, we observed quite stable learning especially for our German model.
-Multiple restarts with different seeds produced quite similar results.
+Even without a thorough hyperparameter tuning, we observed quite stable deep learning — especially for our German model.
+Multiple restarts with different seeds produced similar results.

 We further evaluated different points during the 9 days of pre-training and were astonished at how fast the model converges to the maximally reachable performance.